univ-of-utah-marriott-library-apple/blade_runner/README.md

 # Configuration
 Blade-Runner is configured through plists and XML files.
 These configuration files are used for JAMF, Slack, and Blade-Runner.
-The configuration files are located in `blade-runner/private`.
+The configuration files are located in `private`.
 All of them must be configured before running Blade-runner.

 ### JAMF Configuration